Pratt & Whitney/Allison 578-DX: McDonnell Douglas MD-91X/MD-92X

 Ground tests for the 578-DX finished on August 10, 1988 after almost 2,500 hours of runs, resulting in a successful preliminary flight rating test (PFRT), which cleared the way for flight testing.
 However, the 578-DX could not undergo flight tests until early 1989, because the GE36 demonstrator had been reinstalled on the MD-80 testbed for additional tests.
 The 578-DX was shipped off for testbed installation on October 18, 1988, and it was installed on the MD-80 testbed in November 1988.
 The testbed then performed ground runs and taxi tests at Edwards Air Force Base, with the first flight scheduled for January 1989.
 More delays occurred, though, including one during preparation for a planned March 12, 1989 first flight that was caused by an abrasion on the gearbox's bearing separator.

-Nearly a year and a half after the flight test was originally planned, the 578-DX engine finally flew on April 13, 1989, with the first five flights being described as performing "flawlessly" through nearly the whole flight envelope.
+Nearly a year and a half after the flight test was originally planned, the 578-DX engine finally flew on April 13, 1989.
+The engine powered the MD-80 testbed from Edwards for one hour and 40 minutes, reaching an altitude of 15,000 ft and a top speed of 275 mph.
+The first five flights were described as performing "flawlessly" through nearly the whole flight envelope.
 At the time, the 578-DX demonstration program was planning to conduct 50 hours of flight tests over the upcoming three to four months.
 The demonstrator covered a flight envelope of up to Mach 0.77 and up to an altitude of 30000 ft, with one flight attaining an indicated airspeed (IAS) of 340 knots at an altitude of 22000 ft, or over Mach 0.8.
 However, the 578-DX testbed aircraft ended up flying only through May 1989, making 14 test flights for a total of just 20 hours.

 Due to the absence of firm propfan orders, McDonnell Douglas announced in May 1989 that the V2500 turbofan engine from International Aero Engines (a multinational engine consortium that included Pratt & Whitney as a member) would be provided as a powerplant option for the MD-90 series.
 In September 1989, with the order drought continuing, McDonnell Douglas decided to offer the MD-90 series exclusively with the V2500 turbofan engine, ending the airliner sales prospects for the PW–Allison 578-DX propfan.
 Allison acknowledged that the higher price of its propfan, which some estimated to have a cost of US$4 million (or 40 percent higher than existing turbofan engines), would be unattractive to airline customers at the low fuel prices of the time.
 It also said that it would not perform any more flight tests of its propfan, preferring to study the data from the flight tests previously done on the MD-80.